lbiard/msam_australian_birds/README.md

 # msam_australian_birds

 This repository hosts data and R code to reproduce the Multi-Species Abundance Model (MSAM) from García-Navas V., López-Poveda G., Bliard L., Christidis L., Ozgul A. (2023).
-No country for small birds: positive association among medium-sized, aggressive species in Australian bird communities.
+No country for small birds: potential positive association among medium-sized, aggressive species in Australian bird communities.
+Diveristy and Distributions. https://doi.org/10.1111/ ddi.13774

 ## GENERAL INFORMATION

-1. Title: "Data and code to reproduce the Multi-Species Abundance Model (MSAM) from: No country for small birds, positive association among medium-sized, aggressive species in Australian bird communities"
+1. Title: "Data and code to reproduce the Multi-Species Abundance Model (MSAM) from: No country for small birds, potential positive association among medium-sized, aggressive species in Australian bird communities"

 2. Author information (for the Multi Species Abundance Model):